rajnandan-usa/task-portal/README.md

 - View all registered users and their activity
 - See all tasks submitted by users
 - Download all task data as a CSV report
-- Fully styled interface with Bootstrap 5
+- Fully styled  with Bootstrap 5

 ###  User Panel
 - Login with email and password